mwherman2000/sovrin-arm/README.md

 ## Current Scope

-The current scope of the SOVRIN ARM model includes the following:
+The current scope of the SOVRIN ARM model contains more than 100 elements including the following:
 - All roles (and closely related elements)
 - All elements in the Appendix B - Taxonomy of Entities diagram
 - Most Sovrin Governance Framework documents
+- Most Things (and closed related elements)

 The remainding elements from the Sovrin Glossary elements will be added based on demand and time.